 Empathy is defined as the ability to understand and share the feelings of another.
-Empathy is what separates emotionally intelligent leaders from managerial programmed robots who are following a passionless script.
+Empathy is what separates emotionally intelligent leaders from managerial programmed robots who follow a passionless script.

 Consideration and Engagement

-Consider the engagement equity in the ability to understand what someone is feeling, to comprehend the perspective of another human and engage with them, whether you agree or disagree with their conclusions.
+Consider engagement equity in the ability to understand what someone is feeling, to comprehend the perspective of another human, and engage with them, whether you agree or disagree with their conclusions.

 What is Empathy?

 Empathy is listening to others, attempting to see things from their perspective, and making leadership decisions based upon a fuller engagement with team members who can help in accomplishing the mission.

 Empathy is a skill that must be developed as an essential component in the tool belt of emotional intelligence.
 This can assist a leader to more successfully work through periods of resistance while working with other individuals.

 Empathy is not capitulation.
 Listening and understanding do not mean that a leader changes course simply because there are an individual(s) who respond negatively to directions and changes within the organization.

 Empathy is not appeasement.
 Acquiring perspective does not mean that a leader will seek the path of least resistance by sacrificing long-term success for short-term peace acquired by cowering to demands.

 Employees, co-workers, and business partners come in all emotional shapes, sizes, and shades of complexity.
 Developing soft leadership skills and emotional intelligence is a process that requires consistent intentionality, which often includes making a fair share of mistakes.